electron/electron/docs/api/browser-window.md

 * `nodeIntegration` Boolean - Whether node integration is enabled.
 Default is `true`.
-* `preload` String - A comma separated list of scripts that will be loaded before other scripts run in the page.
-These script will always have access to node APIs no matter whether node integration is turned on or off.
-Each comma separated value should be an absolute file path to the script.
+* `preload` Array or String - A list of scripts that will be loaded before other scripts run in the page.
+These scripts will always have access to node APIs no matter whether node integration is turned on or off.
+Each value should be an absolute file path to the script.
   When node integration is turned off, the preload scripts can reintroduce Node global symbols back to the global scope.
 See example [here](process.md#event-loaded).